Advancement & Opportunities

 Our Code of Conduct provides behavioural guidance for all employees, establishing high standards of ethics and integrity expected by the Corporation and our stakeholders.
 These guidelines also assist in ensuring compliance with corporate and regulatory requirements.
 To enhance awareness, we offer education programmes including regular ethical seminars, mandatory online training programmes and a series of staff awareness programmes.

-As our operations span multiple international locations, we have developed a global Human Resources strategy centred around three key pillars to support the human resources needs of our business expansion and growth strategy:
+As our operations span multiple international locations, we have developed a global Human Resources strategy centred around three key pillars to support the people needs arising from our business expansion and growth strategy:

 We identify and groom talented employees to build the corporate talent pipeline to meet business and succession needs.
-Personalised development plans are formulated for talents, including a diverse range of enrichment opportunities, such as job rotations, project-based assignments, taking up different roles within MTR, mentoring, coaching and other development activities.
+Personalised development plans are formulated for high-potential employees, offering a diverse range of enrichment opportunities, such as job rotations, project-based assignments, different roles within MTR, mentoring, coaching and other development activities.

-Today’s fast-changing world requires us to remain innovative, agile and flexible.
-To move the company forward, it is of paramount importance to further strengthen our corporate culture.
+In today’s fast-changing world, we must remain innovative, agile, and flexible.
+To move the company forward, it is essential to further strengthen our corporate culture.
 While upholding MTR’s values, we need to put the four “Cultural Focus Areas” into practice: Participative Communication, Effectiveness & Innovation, Collaboration and Agility to Change.

 For our colleagues’ easy understanding of the “Cultural Focus Areas”, regular communications with hubs and ongoing skill building workshops and seminars are organised.
 To encourage our colleagues to demonstrate our Values and Cultural Focuses at work, a number of motivational schemes are in place, including MTR Grand Awards and Living the MTR Values Awards (LV Award).